arydersf/mtg_proxy/README.md

 python -m proxy
 ```

-The program will then promp have you choose a directory.
-Make sure the only item in the directory is the decklist file (.txt).
-It will then create two subdirectores:
+The program will then promp have you choose a Decklist file.
+It will then create a PDF of the decklist cards.

-1. ./images

-	* One coppy of each card will be placed in here.
-The file name will be name-of-card.png

-2. ./latex

-	* A properly formated .tex file will be generated.
-It is up to the user to then typset the file.
-NOTE: the .tex file will use images stored in the ./image directory.
-So if you move it, also move the ./images directory.
+TODO: Fill in steps for this process.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)